GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex1_gnirsxd_SXD32mm_cmdline.rst

    :alt: telluric absorption model fit

 In our case, the model and the star do fit remarkably well, so we can reactivate those points and give the software more points to fit.
-Use the box selection tool (the dotted line square) to include the blue triangla and type "u" to unmask them and reactivate them.
+On the top plot, use the box selection tool (the dotted line square) to include the blue triangles and type "u" to unmask them and reactivate them.

 .. image:: _graphics/gnirsxd_SXD32mm_tellfit_order8_after.png